-Is Your Location Legit for a Google My Business Listing?
+How to Know if Your Business Qualifies for a Google My Business Listing

 T here is a real advantage to having a Google My Business (GMB) listing.
 It's the only way a company can appear in the Google Maps results or in the local pack results in the Google search results pages.
 It's also the only way for a business' data to be included in the Google Places API used by numerous platforms and apps.
 Because of this, many businesses are tempted to stretch the rules to find a way to be included in GMB even when they don't really qualify.

 The local algorithm also provides distinct ranking advantages to businesses that are closest to the location from which a searcher is making a query.
 However, some businesses want to draw new customers from a geographic area where they do not have a physical presence - sometimes from a nearby suburb or neighboring town, sometimes from a distant city and sometimes from an entire state or region.